jeimcg/sentiment-analysis-bert/docs/README.md

 # **Lyric Sentiment Analysis with Fine-Tuned BERT**

-In this project, I explored the emotional undertones in my own song lyrics using advanced natural language processing (NLP) techniques.
+In this project, I explored the emotional undertones in song lyrics for my musical project [flowrwatr](https://open.spotify.com/artist/0icq24JYa6fyKzWHjGLiFB) using advanced natural language processing (NLP) techniques.
 A fine-tuned BERT model (`bert-tiny`) was employed to classify lyrics into sentiment categories.
 This analysis integrates preprocessing workflows, sentiment labeling, training, and validation pipelines while extracting meaningful insights like word frequencies from the lyrics.

+---

 ## **Authors**
 - [@jeimcg](https://www.github.com/jeimcg)